coreinfrastructure/best-practices-badge/doc/INSTALL.md

 You can use "bundle outdated" to show the gems that are outdated;
 be sure to test after updating any gems.

+## Testing the installer script

+It may be useful to occasionally test that our installer script is working as expected.
+We have a branch set up on GitHub which is configured to do just that, test-dev-install.
+In order to test the install script, you must have write priveleges to the GitHub git repository.
+If you do, you can trigger a test by running

+---
+rake test_dev_install
+---

+This command will merge the current master branch into our test branch while conserving our custom circle.yml for testing our install script and then push these changes to GitHub.
+This will trigger a CircleCI build which will test the install script.